Ali lemon

 Hardware

 The system is built around the ESP32-C6 SuperMini microcontroller, which manages all inputs and outputs over GPIO, PWM (LEDC), and I2C.
-Two food-grade plastic containers (1–2L) serve as the water and coffee powder tanks, each mounted above the dispensing point to allow gravity-fed flow.
+Two food-grade plastic containers (1–2L) serve as the water and lemonade powder tanks, each mounted above the dispensing point to allow gravity-fed flow.

 Water flow is controlled by a 12V normally-closed solenoid valve.
 When the ESP32-C6 pulls the MOSFET gate high, the valve opens and hot water flows through a silicone tube into the cup.
 The MOSFET (IRF540N) is connected with a 100Ω resistor on the gate to limit switching transients.

-Coffee powder is dispensed through a mechanical gate controlled by the SG90 servo.
+Lemonade powder is dispensed through a mechanical gate controlled by the SG90 servo.
 At rest, the gate is closed.
 When activated, the servo rotates 90° to open the gate, powder falls by gravity, and the servo returns to close it after the timed duration.

 Pin Connections